bnguyensn/restthisafternoon/posts/2021-in-review.md

 tags: life
 ---

 2021 will be over tomorrow!
 I learned and created a lot of new things this year.
-So despite the pandemic,
+With the pandemic raging on across the globe, I consider myself very lucky to have been living in a place where I (and my surrounding populace) can get triple-vaxxed very quickly and feel safe from COVID-19.

 A few things I've done this year: